LSEG-API-Samples/Example.DataLibrary.Python.VSCode.InstallationGuide/README.md

 We can handle this dependencies conflict issue with a  **Python virtual environment**.
 A Python virtual environment is an isolated directory containing its own Python interpreter and a set of installed packages.
 This isolation prevents conflicts between dependencies of different Python projects and ensures project reproducibility.

 VS Code has excellent support for Python virtual environments through the Python extension.
-This article demonstrates how to set up and use Python virtual environments with VS Code using both [venv](https://docs.python.org/3/library/venv.html) and [Anaconda](https://www.anaconda.com/)/[MiniConda](https://www.anaconda.com/docs/getting-started/miniconda/main).
+This article demonstrates how to set up and use Python virtual environments with VS Code using [venv](https://docs.python.org/3/library/venv.html).

 It is recommend that **you create and use one virtual environment per one Python project**.